€201 Find Cheap Flights from Chicago to Ireland

 The average price of all round-trip flights from Chicago to Ireland clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Ireland, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Chicago to Ireland?